East Palestine, Ohio, train derailment: Brakes

 Electronically controlled pneumatic (ECP) brakes may potentially reduce stopping distances by up to 60 percent over conventional railway air brakes.
 The derailed train was not equipped with ECP brakes, which former Federal Railroad Administration official Steven Ditmeyer said would have mitigated the severity of the accident.
 The Obama administration proposed safety regulations for trains carrying hazardous materials in 2014; these were weakened by lobbying from the railway industry.
 In 2017, further lobbying persuaded the Trump administration to begin a repeal of the regulations requiring the use of such brakes on trains.

-The U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) said the FAST Act, enacted by the Republican-controlled 114th United States Congress and signed by President Barack Obama, instead required them to repeal ECP brake mandates, after a regulatory impact analysis report stated in 2018 that "the expected costs of ECP brakes are significantly higher than the expected benefit".
+The U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) said the FAST Act, enacted by the Republican-controlled 114th United States Congress and signed by President Barack Obama, instead required them to repeal ECP brake mandates, after a regulatory impact analysis report stated in 2018 that "the expected costs of ECP brakes are significantly higher than the expected benefit."
 The Trump administration finalized a roll back of the requirement for electronically controlled brakes in September 2018.
-The National Transportation Safety Board (NTSB) has recommended this technology for all trains.
-As of 2023, the Biden administration had not reinstated this rule, and transportation secretary Pete Buttigieg made a tweet claiming that this technology may have prevented the derailment.
+The NTSB has recommended this technology for all trains.
+As of 2023, the Biden administration had not reinstated this rule, although Transportation Secretary Pete Buttigieg said that technology may have prevented the derailment.

 NTSB chair Jennifer Homendy explained that the train in this accident would not have been required to utilize the ECP braking system even if the FAST Act was not repealed, because the term "high-hazard flammable train" means a single train transporting 20 or more tank cars loaded with a Class 3 flammable liquid.
 As it had only three such placarded train cars, the derailed train did not meet the qualifications of a "high-hazard flammable" train.
+Homendy addressed speculation on Twitter that a rule on electronically controlled pneumatic (ECP) brakes, if implemented, would have prevented the train derailment, which she said was "false".